 1. Fire Wave Trail

-Our experience: After waking up early, we left our hotel in Overton in the dark and drove to the trailhead before hiking to the Fire Wave for sunrise.
+After waking up early, we left our hotel in Overton in the dark and drove to the trailhead before hiking to the Fire Wave for sunrise.
 We were the only two people there, and it remains one of our all time favorite experiences in the US southwest.
 It’s similar to The Wave in Arizona but smaller, less busy and you don’t need a permit.

 2. Mouse’s Tank Road Photo

-Here’s how to get it:
+Here’s how we got it:

-- Park at Rainbow Vista
+- Parked at Rainbow Vista

-- Cross the road carefully
+- Crossed the road carefully

-- Walk south towards Mouse’s Tank Road
+- Walked south towards Mouse’s Tank Road

-- Take the photo
+- Took the photo

-Our experience: We had so much fun taking photos here, and we both took a turn at being the subject.
+We had so much fun taking photos here, and we both took a turn at being the subject.
 Turns out Kristen’s a better model than Mark!
 Take care on the rocks because they’re very uneven, rugged and sharp.
 A photo isn’t worth a broken ankle.

 3. White Domes Trail